 In 2014, the Authority and Federal Railroad Administration (FRA) issued the Fresno to Bakersfield Project Section Final EIR/EIS, which located the Bakersfield Station at the corner of Truxtun Avenue and Union Avenue/SR 204.
-Since the Final EIR/EIS was certified and the approved federal Record of Decision (ROD) was issued in 2014, the Authority and the City of Bakersfield agreed to consider an alternate station location at F Street at the intersection of F Street and SR 204 in the City of Bakersfield.
+Since the approved 2014 federal Record of Decision (ROD)3 was issued, the Authority and the City of Bakersfield agreed to consider an alternate station location at F Street at the intersection of F Street and SR 204 in the City of Bakersfield.
 This Locally Generated Alternative, or LGA, was evaluated through a Draft Supplemental EIR/EIS (Authority and FRA 2017), a Final Supplemental EIR (Authority 2018), and a Final Supplemental EIS (Authority 2019) for the Fresno to Bakersfield Project Section.
 The Fresno to Bakersfield Section Draft Supplemental EIR/EIS for the LGA was released for a 60-day public comment period beginning November 9, 2017, and ending January 16, 2018, and the HSR Board of Directors certified the Fresno to Bakersfield Section Final Supplemental EIR on October 16, 2018.
-The Authority approved the ROD on October 31, 2019.4 When the Authority Board certified the Final Supplemental EIR in October 2018, the Board also approved the LGA through the 34th Street and L Street intersection, including the F Street Station.
+The Authority approved the ROD on October 31, 2019.
+When the Authority Board certified the Final Supplemental EIR in October 2018, the Board also approved the LGA through the 34th Street and L Street intersection, including the F Street Station.
 In taking this action, the Authority Board reserved making a decision on the alignment from south of the F Street Station to Oswell Street to its future action on the Bakersfield to Palmdale Project Section.